TransitApp/ETA-Accuracy-Benchmark/README.md

 # ETA-Accuracy-Benchmark
-A common methodology for measuring the accuracy of real-time ETA predictions
+A common methodology for measuring the accuracy of real-time ETA predictions for public transit

 ## Why does the ETA Accuracy Benchmark exist?